sunshower-io/breeze/README.md

         having required properties
             name of type String or StringReference
             image of type String or StringReference
-            userName of type String or StringReference
+            userName of type String or StringReference;

 ```